See what mortgage you qualify for

 In a non-arm’s length transaction, the buyer and seller can be relatives, friends, married or soon-to-be married.
 There are even preexisting relationships between organizations or businesses.
 On the other hand, people or businesses involved in arm’s length transactions are unrelated and behave independently.

-Lenders, such as banks, credit unions or online lenders, must follow stricter guidelines when underwriting loans for arm’s length transactions because of the heightened risk of fraud associated with these real estate transactions.
+Lenders, such as banks, credit unions or online lenders, must follow stricter guidelines when underwriting loans for non-arm’s length transactions because of the heightened risk of fraud associated with these real estate transactions.

 What Should I Know Before Pursuing a Non-Arm’s Length Transaction?